lhwright13/BetterBooks/services/llm_gateway/README.md

 # LLM Gateway

-Provides a REST endpoint that proxies requests to the configured language model (Gemini by default).
+Provides a REST endpoint that proxies requests to the configured Gemini language model.
+By default it uses the `gemini-2.0-flash` model.

 ### Running